 Don’t ask one person, ask a few.
 I make it a point to ask the stock person, the department manager, the cashier and anyone else.
 It’s a good idea to ask a few people as they can mark things down at different times of the day.
 As you can see the results speak for themselves.

-Especially for meat
+Especially for saving money on meat

 If food is one of the largest expenses, I would imagine meat makes up a large part of those expenses.
 It’s a huge part of every food budget and it’s not lowering in price anytime soon.

-5 – Start Shopping When Things Are Marked Down
+Step 5 – Start Shopping When Things Are Marked Down

 Next, start to show up when things are marked down.
 I have been able to get meat that is 30% off (see the pic above).
 With my above 20% discount from my weekly email that’s upwards of 50% savings!!!!